Sausage, Peppers, and Potatoes Skillet

 Fried potato cubes in a skillet

-Add remaining vegetable oil to the skillet and turn and leave on medium heat.
+Pour remaining vegetable oil in the skillet and turn to medium heat.
 Add sliced peppers and onions and stir a few times until lightly browned for about 7 – 9 minutes.

 Sautéing strip of red, orange and yellow bell peppers and onions